-The Council can apply for an injunction whether or not it has exercised, or proposes to exercise, any of their other powers to enforce planning control.
-However, starting proceedings for an injunction is one of the most serious types of enforcement action that the Council can take because if a person fails to comply with an injunction (once it has been granted) they may be committed to prison for contempt of court.
-Additionally, once an injunction has been granted, it cannot be discharged except where there has been a significant change of circumstances since the order was made.

-Therefore, officers will only consider applying for an injunction if there have been persistent breaches of planning control such as failure to comply with the requirements of an enforcement notice over a long period and/or other enforcement options have been, or would be, ineffective in the event of a serious breach of planning control that would cause substantial and/ or immediate harm to the local area.
+- 5.17 The Council can apply for an injunction whether or not it has exercised, or proposes to exercise, any of their other powers to enforce planning control.
+However, proceedings for an injunction are the most serious enforcement action that the Council take because if a person fails to comply with an injunction they may be committed to prison for contempt of court.
+Additionally, once an injunction has been granted, it cannot be discharged except where there has been a significant change of circumstances since the order was made. - 5.18 In these circumstances, officers will only consider applying for an injunction as a last resort and only if there have been persistent breaches of planning control such as failure to comply with the requirements of an enforcement notice over a long period and/or other enforcement options have been, or would be, ineffective in the event of a serious breach of planning control that would cause substantial and/or immediate harm to the local area.